Elizabeth Wettlaufer: Provincial government

 Yasir Naqvi, the Attorney General of Ontario, and Eric Hoskins, the province's Minister of Health and Long-Term Care, jointly announced on the day of Wettlaufer's sentencing that the provincial government would commission a public inquiry into her case.
 The full details of the inquiry were not given in the announcement, as the government had yet to determine the scope or an individual to lead the inquiry, with Naqvi and Hoskins instead saying that the inquiry would "get the answers we need to help ensure a tragedy such as this does not happen again."
 The delay in establishing the inquiry was criticized by members of the opposition Progressive Conservative and New Democratic parties toward the end of July 2017, as no progress had seemingly been made since the announcement and the Legislative Assembly had risen for its summer recess.

 The Public Inquiry into the Safety and Security of Residents in the Long-Term Care Homes System was formally established by the provincial government on August 1, 2017.
 Justice Eileen Gillese of the Court of Appeal for Ontario was appointed commissioner of the inquiry.
 The inquiry will include interviews with victims' families and public consultations in the community as it investigates the circumstances surrounding the deaths of Wettlaufer's victims and gaps in legislative or policy frameworks that allowed her to continue working as a nurse.
 The inquiry's lead counsel stated that "anyone from Wettlaufer to Premier Kathleen Wynne" may be called to testify before the inquiry based on the evidence that is uncovered.

+After two years, the inquiry concluded with three principal findings and several recommendations, including required training for administrators, directors of nursing, and service organizations; improved screening processes and background checks for new hires; minimizing the use of agency nurses in long-term care homes; improved reporting processes for critical incidents; and changes to certain Ontario provincial regulations.

 College of Nurses of Ontario

-Wettlaufer was charged with professional misconduct by a disciplinary panel convened by CNO on July 25, 2017.
-Even though she had already been found guilty in a criminal trial and voluntarily surrendered her nursing license, the formal hearing was required by CNO to officially bar her from the profession.
+Wettlaufer was charged with professional misconduct by a disciplinary panel convened by College of Nurses of Ontario on July 25, 2017.
+Even though she had already been found guilty in a criminal trial and voluntarily surrendered her nursing license, the formal hearing was required by College to officially bar her from the profession.
 Wettlaufer declined to participate in the hearing and was found guilty based on court documents from her criminal trial as well as her previous confession.
 Her conduct was deemed "disgraceful and dishonourable" by the disciplinary panel and her nursing registration was formally revoked indefinitely, barring her from ever practising nursing in Ontario again.
 The chair of the five-person disciplinary panel that heard Wettlaufer's case said it was "the most egregious and disgraceful conduct this panel has ever considered".